Christopher Nolan (author): Early life

 Christopher Nolan was born to parents Joseph and Bernadette Nolan.
 He grew up in Mullingar, Ireland.
-Due to asphyxiation at birth, Christopher was born with permanent impairment of his "nerve-signaling system, a condition he said is now labelled dystonia."
+Due to asphyxiation at birth, Christopher was born with permanent impairment of his "nerve-signalling system, a condition he said is now labelled dystonia".
 Because of these complications, Nolan was born with cerebral palsy, and could only move his head and eyes.
-At the beginning of his life people believed he was intellectually disabled, but his mother proved them wrong.
+At the beginning of his life, people believed he was intellectually disabled, but his mother proved them wrong.
 Bernadette brought her son to see Dr. Ciaran Barry.
-He was a consultant of physical medicine and rheumatology who possessed a particular interest in children with cerebral Palsy.
+He was a consultant of physical medicine and rheumatology who possessed a particular interest in children with cerebral palsy.
 Dr. Barry was attached to the Central Remedial Clinic.
 He played games with Christopher, the toddler, and in so doing noted the child anticipated his actions and informed his mother that he was of sound mind.

 Due to the severity of the palsy, he used a wheelchair.
 In an interview, his father explained how, at the age of 10, he was placed on medication by Dr. Barry that "relaxed him so he could use a pointer attached to his head to type."
 To write, Nolan used a special computer and keyboard; in order to help him type, his mother held his head in her cupped hands while Christopher painstakingly picked out each word, letter by letter, with a pointer attached to his forehead.

 He communicated with others by moving his eyes, using a signal system.
 When he was young, his father told him stories and read passages from James Joyce, Samuel Beckett and D. H. Lawrence to keep his mind stimulated.
 His mother strung up letters of the alphabet in the kitchen, where she kept up a stream of conversation.
 His sister, Yvonne, sang songs and acted out skits.
 His mother stated that "he wrote extensively since the age of 11 and went on to write many poems, short stories and two plays, many of which were published."
 Many of the writings described here by Nolan's mother were compiled for his first publication, the chapbook Dam-Burst of Dreams.